 First Tuesdays with the Midwest Independent Film Festival:

 First Tuesday Schedule: Tuesday, April 7, 2015 -- First Tuesday festivities begin with a Pre-Show Cocktail Reception at Landmark Century Centre Cinema (2828 North Clark) at 6 p.m.
 The evening's Producers Panel begins at 6:30 p.m. in the theater.
-DIG TWO GRAVES screens promptly at 7:30 p.m.
+ALMOST THERE screens promptly at 7:30 p.m.
 A post-screening reception will be held immediately following the film program.

 ABOUT THE MIDWEST INDEPENDENT FILM FESTIVAL

 The Midwest Independent Film Festival is the nation's only film festival solely dedicated to the Midwest filmmaker, presenting audiences with regionally produced independent cinema every first Tuesday of the month at Landmark's Century Centre Cinema, 2828 North Clark in Chicago.
 This year-round film festival sits proudly at the center of the independent film scene in Chicago and the Midwest and is dedicated to celebrating and strengthening that community.
 More information can be found on the Festival website: www.MidwestFilm.org.